TF2Stadium/Helen/README.md

 # TeamPlayTF
 TeamPlayTF Server is the backend server component for the TeamPlay.tf project written in Go.

+### Setup
+The project uses MongoDB as a database.
+Default production account data can be found at `database/setup.txt`

 ### Structure
 The code is divided into multiple packages that follow the usual web application structure:
 * models go in `models`